 If you take a glance around your home, you will find sacred tools that connect with the energy of the New Moon and the astrological sign of Leo.
 The secret to creating an altar is to only use sacred tools that connect with you and hold a magical purpose in your ritual.

 As with any ritual, cleansing yourself and your sacred space is a must.
 I’ve chosen to burn incense to connect with the Element of Fire, which rules Leo.
 You can use any cleansing method that you resonate with.
 I also called in the medicine of Durga, a warrior Hindu Goddess who is known to be fiercely protective and will stand against anything or anyone who threatens peace.
 Her Vahana (carrier) is the lion or tiger, which ties in perfectly with the feline energy of Leo.

 Back in 2017, I was tuning into a live Rich Witch Council that Lara-Rose Duong was hosting featuring a guest, and she shared a powerful exercise in which you raise both your hands up and say aloud “I call my power back to me” until you intuitively feel all your fragmented pieces of energy have return back to your soul.
-Lara-Rose inspired me to add the mid-year purge and tune up to the ritual!
+Lara-Rose inspired me to add the mid-year purge and tune up to this ritual!
 Thank-you, Lara-Rose.